aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/non-canonical/modern/the-past-didnt-go-anywhere-making-resistance-to-antisemitism-part-of-all-of-our-movements.html.md

 I have chosen, where possible, not to show peoples' faces or use activists' and organizations' names.
 First, many perpetuate anti-Jewish behavior unintentionally; second, our goal should be not to shift blame to individuals, but to deal with the whole pattern.

 A <strong>glossary</strong> is located at the end of this pamphlet.

-[Links in the PDF pamphlet from which this HTML was derived are deprecated.
-The Wayback Machine of the Internet Archive has a snapshot of the websites: thepast.info (pinteleyid.com), from <a href="https://web.archive.org/web/20120116084836/http://pinteleyid.com/past">January 16, 2012</a> The PDF of <em>The Past Didn't Go Anywhere</em> is available for <a href="https://opensiddur.org/wp-content/uploads/2018/03/The-Past-Didnt-Go-Anywhere-Making-Resistance-to-Antisemitism-Part-of-All-of-Our-Movements-April-Ronseblum-2007.pdf"><strong>DOWNLOAD</strong> here</a>. --ANV]
 </blockquote>
 </div></td></tr>